jhumelsine/jhumelsine.github.io/_posts/2023-12-15-bumper-sticker-computer-science-software-engineering.md

 _Thinking doesn't guarantee that we won't make mistakes.
 But not thinking guarantees that we will._ — Leslie Lamport

+_The idea that people knew a thing or two in the '70s is strange to a lot of young programmers._ — Donald Knuth

 _The smartest thing you can do as a programmer is realize how stupid you are, and make accommodations._ — Jason Swett

 _Every great developer you know got there by solving problems they were unqualified to solve until they actually did it._ — Patrick McKenzie